Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 4. Revisit Your “Why” Often for Motivation

-Remind yourself why you started meditating and what it’s already done for you.
+Always remind yourself why you started meditating and what it’s already done for you.

 5. Track Your Progress

-6. Keep Learning About Meditating
+6. Keep Learning About Meditation

 Take online courses, attend workshops, or read books that include or focus on meditation.